johandry/MyMD/README.md

 ## Development

 The application is encapsulated in a Vagrant box or a Docker container.
+It is possible to start or continue the development in any of them.

 ### Vagrant

-To start up the development with Vagrant you need to have Vagrant and VirtualBox installed.
+To start the development with Vagrant you need to have Vagrant and VirtualBox installed.
 The clone the repository, build the Vagrant box and login into it.

 ```
 git clone git@github.com:johandry/MyMD.git